Legacy of Grief

 As you can imagine there are layers upon layers of significance for me in the events that occurred all before my actual birth.
-I found validation through learning how the science of epigenetics demonstrates that this type of womb stress can modify the expression of a fetuses DNA.
+I found validation through learning how chronic stress impacts the brain and nervous system development prenatally.

 To be very clear, I, in no way, hold my mother in blame.
 Rather it has presented me with the gift of acknowledging her strength, fortitude, and resiliency.